featbit/featbit/modules/oauth-agent/Readme.md

 127.0.0.1       eval.featbit.example
 127.0.0.1       nginx-auth-agent-proxy.featbit.example
 127.0.0.1       ca.featbit.example
+127.0.0.1       spa.featbit.example
 ```

 ### SSL

+Developing the SSO solution requires certificates and knowledge of certificate creation and trust relationships.
+This section contains is not a set of instructions and is intended to serve as notes for creating the certificates and trust relationships need for the development environment to work properly.
+It is also assumed that development is being done on windows with a working wsl environment

 Generate CA and Wildcard SSL certificate using these instructions using wsl or linux
 https://www.brainbytez.nl/tutorials/linux-tutorials/create-a-self-signed-wildcard-ssl-certificate-openssl/

-Copy certs to modules/oauth-agent/certs if using wsl this is can be done the executing the following in the folder taht contains the certificates and then copy like any other files in File Explorer
+Copy certs to modules/oauth-agent/certs if using wsl this is can be done the executing the following in the folder that contains the certificates and then copy like any other files in File Explorer
 ```
 explorer.exe .
 ```

-After copying the cert and bringing up the compose stack, navigate to https://featbit.example at this stage you'll get a self signed certificate warning, you could allow anyway in the browser, but it's better to export the cert and the add it to the trusted root and trusted CAs in your OS as all other subdomains will have the same issue will the self signed certificate.
+After copying the cert and bringing up the compose stack, navigate to https://featbit.example at this stage you'll get a self signed certificate warning, you could allow anyway in the browser, but it's better to export the cert and the add it to the trusted root and trusted CAs in your OS as all other subdomains will have the same issue with the self signed certificate.

 follow these instructions on windows
 https://techcommunity.microsoft.com/t5/windows-server-essentials-and/installing-a-self-signed-certificate-as-a-trusted-root-ca-in/ba-p/396105